Cloud SAP Software Asset Management

 Furthermore, the development of AI applications or the intelligent extension of existing applications requires easy access to computing power, data, connectivity, but above all additive platform services (e.g. certain AI or ML methods).
 This also facilitates cross-departmental and cross-company collaboration between AI and ML experts.
 The central approach of the cloud also supports a predominant paradigm in AI development: centralized learning and decentralized execution.
 It is advantageous for example to combine data from multiple production systems centrally, to learn from the larger pool of data and thus to develop better algorithms.

 The cloud is therefore a clear advantage for AI, although not a necessity.
-For example, USU is developing such an AI cloud as a platform approach in its Katana division.
+For example, USU is developing such an AI cloud as a platform approach.

 Service-Meister is a project funded by the German Federal Ministry of Economics and Energy (BMWi) to research and develop an AI-based service ecosystem for technical services in Industry 4.0.